Products of Euclidean metrics and applications to proximity questions among curves: -products of

 \subsection{Embedding $\ell_2$ into $\ell_p$}

 In this subsection, we present our main results concerning ANN for $\ell_p$-products of $\ell_2$.
-First, we show that a simple random projection maps points from $\ell_2^d$ to $\ell_p^{k}$, where $k = \tilde{O}(d)$, without arbitrarily contracting norms.
-The probability of failure decays exponentially with $k$.
+First, we show that a simple random projection maps points from $\ell_2^d$ to $\ell_p^{k}$, where $k = \tilde{O}(d)$, without contracting norms in an arbitrary fashion, most of the time.
+In particular, the probability of failure of this scheme decays exponentially with $k$.
 For our purposes, there is no need for an almost isometry between norms.
-Hence, our efforts focus on proving lower tail inequalities which imply that, with good probability, no far neighbor corresponds to an approximate nearest neighbor in the projected space.
+Hence, our efforts focus on proving lower tail inequalities which imply that, with good probability, no point lying far away in the original space may correspond to an approximate nearest neighbor in the projected space.

-We now prove bounds concerning the contraction of distances of the embedded points.
+We now prove specific bounds concerning the contraction of distances of the embedded points.
 Our proof builds upon the inequalities developed in Subsection~\ref{SSconc}.

 \begin{theorem} Let $G$ be a $k\times d$ matrix with i.i.d.~random variables following $N(0,1)$.
 Then, \begin{itemize} \item if $2<p<\infty$ then,

 \item if $p\in[1,2]$ then,

 \end{itemize}